 Hearing Aid Clinic

 This will take place on the first Friday of the month and will be every two months thereafter.
-The clinics start at 10am and will finish at 12 noon.
+The clinics start at 10:00 and will finish at 12:00.

 Patients can be issued with two blister packs of six hearing aid batteries on production of a battery book/card or another book with their hearing aid details attached.

-We have been advised by the Norfolk & Norwich Hospital that it is safe to dispose of spent batteries with you household waste - please do not bring these to the surgery.
+We have been advised by the Norfolk and Norwich Hospital that it is safe to dispose of spent batteries with your household waste.
+Please do not bring these to the surgery.

 Dial A Bus/Dial A Ride